mins

 It also defines the format, content, frequency, and distribution of these reports and records and the retention and disposal policies.

-Steps to Create a Software Quality Assurance Plan (SQAP)
+Steps To Create A Software Quality Assurance Plan (SQAP)

 The following are the general steps to create a software quality assurance plan (SQAP):